Using Action Words in Your Resume: Tips for Making Your Skills Stand Out

 Using Action Words In Your Resume

-Your resume is your chance to showcase your skills and qualifications to potential employers, and using action words is a powerful way to make your skills stand out.
-Action words, also known as power words, are descriptive verbs that help to emphasize your accomplishments and make your resume more dynamic.
-Here are some tips for using action words in your resume:
+Your resume offers a crucial opportunity to showcase your skills and qualifications to potential employers, and strategically using action words is a powerful technique to make your abilities truly stand out.
+Action words, also known as power verbs, are descriptive verbs that emphasize your accomplishments and inject dynamism into your resume.
+Here are some key tips for effectively incorporating action words:

-Rather than using vague, generic verbs, use specific verbs that accurately describe your accomplishments.
-For example, instead of saying “helped with sales,” say “increased sales by 20%.”
+Instead of relying on vague, generic verbs, choose specific verbs that precisely describe your accomplishments.
+For example, rather than stating “helped with sales,” quantify your impact by saying “increased sales by 20%.”

 • Managed